ADA-GWU/3-concurrency-riadabduragimov/README.md

 ![UserInterface5](images/user_interface5.png)

-For this part, I used matplotlib.pyplot to create a graphical interface for displaying the image and its progressive updates during the processing.
-The display_update function dynamically updates the displayed image with a grid overlay by clearing the previous plot using plt.clf(), rendering the updated image with plt.imshow, and adding grid lines using plt.axvline and plt.axhline.
-These updates are shown interactively by calling plt.draw() and pausing briefly with plt.pause(0.05) to control the refresh rate.
+For this part, I used `matplotlib.pyplot` to create a graphical interface for displaying the image and its progressive updates during the processing.
+The `display_update` function dynamically updates the displayed image with a grid overlay by clearing the previous plot using `plt.clf()`, rendering the updated image with `plt.imshow`, and adding grid lines using `plt.axvline` and `plt.axhline`.
+These updates are shown interactively by calling `plt.draw()` and pausing briefly with `plt.pause(0.05)` to control the refresh rate.

-I also added an event handler with the on_close function, which gracefully exits the program when the window is closed by the user.
+I also added an event handler with the `on_close` function, which gracefully exits the program when the window is closed by the user.
 This ensures the program terminates cleanly and provides feedback through a printed message.

-In the main function, I enabled interactive plotting mode with plt.ion() to allow real-time updates during processing and displayed the initial image using display_update.
-To handle the close event, I connected the on_close function to the window's close action with plt.gcf().canvas.mpl_connect('close_event', on_close).
+In the main function, I enabled interactive plotting mode with `plt.ion()` to allow real-time updates during processing and displayed the initial image using `display_update`.
+To handle the close event, I connected the `on_close` function to the window's close action with `plt.gcf().canvas.mpl_connect('close_event', on_close)`.

-After the processing is complete, I turned off the interactive mode using plt.ioff() and displayed the final processed image without grid updates.
-Finally, I ensured the graphical window closes properly by calling plt.close() to clean up resources.
+After the processing is complete, I turned off the interactive mode using `plt.ioff()` and displayed the final processed image without grid updates.
+Finally, I ensured the graphical window closes properly by calling `plt.close()` to clean up resources.
 These elements create a user-friendly interface for visualizing the processing steps and final results.
 # Visualization and Performance Analysis
 I have uploaded this `image.jpg` to the images folder in repository and used it for checking the performance of each approach in both `Java` and `Python`: